Drones

 Drone operators should avoid flying near airports because it is difficult for manned aircraft to see and avoid a drone while flying.
 Remember that drone operators must avoid manned aircraft and are responsible for any safety hazard their drone creates in an airport environment.

-Alpha One Air Service does offer drone operation classes if you are looking to obtain a drone certificate.
-Contact them at 704-633-0021 or vist their website at www.alphaoneairservice.com.
+Alpha One Air Service does offer drone operation classes if you are looking to obtain a Part 107 Remote Pilot Certificate.
+Contact them at 704-633-0021 or visit their website at www.alphaoneairservice.com.